 Giant's Belt builds into either:

-- Randuin's Omen: Defensive option - Prevents you from being chased down or kited easily (not that you'll need it with all your bonus movement speed), but it does provide extra durability over Sunfire Cape if you really have to take on that tank role for your team.
+- Randuin's Omen: Defensive option - Prevents you from being chased down or kited easily (not that you'll need it with all your bonus movement speed), but it does provide extra durability over Sunfire Aegis if you really have to take on that tank role for your team.

 Still viable, but would not recommend: